The Bankrate promise

 How to avoid delays when you buy a house

 According to NAR, 15 percent of home sales encountered some delays that held up the closing in June, July and August 2022.
 There are a wide range of potential issues that can create stumbling blocks, including:

 - The appraisal report comes back with a value that doesn’t match the loan terms.

 - The home inspection report identifies the need for serious repairs.

 - There are issues with hazard and flood insurance.

 - The buyer loses his or her job.

-To keep the process on track, treat communications from your lender as a top priority.
-If your lender requests additional documentation of your income or employment, respond as quickly as possible.
+The best way to avoid delays is treat communications from your lender as a top priority.
+If your lender requests additional documentation of your income or employment, for example, respond as quickly as possible.

-One last simple rule to help make the process as pain-free as possible: The earlier you get a head start on ironing out your finances and securing a preapproval, the more likely you’ll have a relatively smooth and quick transaction.
+One last simple rule to help make the process pain-free: The earlier you get a head start on ironing out your finances and securing a preapproval, the more likely you’ll have a relatively smooth and quick transaction.